FriendlyNeighborhoodShane/MinMicroG/README.md

 You can pass build.sh a specific pack's conf name instead of all to build only the specif pack.

 To build your own custom pack, refer to custom-pack.md in the conf directory.

-### Notes
-How to control the zip by changing its name:
-NOTE: Control by name is not possible in magisk manager, since it copies the zip to a cache directory and renames it install.zip.
-This is unavoidable behaviour.

- - Add 'system' to its filename to force it to install/uninstall from system.
-Otherwise, it looks for magisk, and if not found, installs to system.
-Obviously, if you flash it through Magisk manager, you want to install it to Magisk.
-If not, you have to flash it through recovery.

- - Add 'uninstall' to its filename to uninstall it from your device, whether in magisk mode or system mode.
-If you use Magisk Manager, your preffered method of uninstallation is from there.

-Just rename it and flash it again for the intended effect.

-The zip debloats the specific Google apps from your phone (GmsCore, GoogleServicesFramework, Phonesky and their MicroG counterparts) and 4 NLP providers when the pack contents conflicts with them.
-In Magisk mode, they won't be removed from system, and if you uninstall the pack, they'll come back.
-If you install in system, the debloated stuff will be stored in internal-storage/MinMicroG/Backup.
-WARNING: This zip does not and never will debloat anything else because that is the minimum coming in MicroG's way.
-I have had my own share of PTSD with debloating.
-I believe (through instinct) that it should work even on flashes over gapped ROMs, but don't take my word for it.
-Debloat before you flash.

-For support with flashing:
-If you flashed through recovery, provide its logs.
-If you used Magisk Manager, provide its logs.

-### Common problems:
-- MicroG showing wrong signature for Phonesky?
-Lemme guess...
-System mode?
-Dirty flashed?
-Go to shell and type (ofcourse with su): pm grant com.android.vending android.permission.FAKE_PACKAGE_SIGNATURE
-- Dirty flashing not recommended. you'll mess up all your permissions and may even cause conflicts in app data, leading to crashes.
-The maker does not support or endorse dirty flashing.
-It will harm you and your loved ones.
-Don't come complaining to me.

 ### Credits
  - Thanks to @osm0sis for the base magisk/recovery code and inspiration and guidance on the majority of the stuff in here.